 If you want to be extra cautious, you can call the insurance company's number listed on the certificate to make sure the contractor's policy is still active.
 Though insurance certificates list the policy expiration date, there’s no harm in double-checking.

 Can I cover contractors with my small business insurance?

 Generally speaking, your contractors should have their own insurance, but in some cases, you might need to.

-- Each state determines its own WC laws.
-Check our guide to state Worker's Comp laws to find out who you need to cover.
+Each state determines its own workers' comp laws.
+Check our guide to state worker's comp laws to find out who you need to cover.

-- There isn't a strict definition for "independent contractor."
+There isn't a strict definition for "independent contractor."
 If you hire a contractor for a long time and work with them with the same oversight you would give to an employee, a judge might rule that this person is, for all intents and purposes, an employee.
-In this case, you might have to offer them Workers' Comp and other benefits.
-(Read more about the high price of misclassifying employees in the post, “This Common Mistake Can Cost Small Businesses Thousands.”)
+In this case, you might have to offer them workers' comp and other benefits.
+(Read more in the blog post “Employee vs. contractor: How to make the right choice.”)

 Temporary help can be a gray area, too.
 If you hire temporary workers from a staffing firm or employment agency, check with the agency to see if it already covers them.

 Compare quotes from trusted carriers with Insureon